 - 4.1.
 The Council operates within a strict financial and regulatory environment.
-The actions of the Council are subject to internal review by the Council's Management Team and Elected Members as well as external review from the residents of Gravesham, the Council's External Auditor and other regulating bodies. - 4.2.
-The Corporate Plan establishes a vision for the borough and, to that end, the future strategic direction of the Council.
-The plan is developed in full consideration of: the manifesto pledges of the administration; socio-economic intelligence outlining community need in the borough; consultation with residents; businesses and key stakeholders and the government's legislative programme. - 4.3.
-The Corporate Plan 2019-23: Delivering a Gravesham to be proud of, was adopted by Full Council in October 2019 and established three corporate objectives, each with its own portfolio of activities and initiatives:
+The actions of the Council are subject to internal review by the Council's Management Team and Elected Members as well as external review from the residents of Gravesham, the Council's External Auditor and other regulating bodies.
+During 2023/24 the Council furthered its own activity in this area, conducting its own assessment of arrangements against the set of indicators of cultural or governance issues issued by the Department for Levelling Up, Housing and Communities (DLUHC) and taking a decision to implement live streaming of council meetings. - 4.2.
+In October 2023 the Council adopted a new Corporate Plan 2023-27: Together Proud to be Gravesham, setting out its ambition for the borough under three corporate objectives, each with its own portfolio of activities and initiatives: